 You are online.
 Here you are.

 This read will be worth your time.
 Information is the equivalent of food for the body – the quality of it greatly determines your health.
-Organic food is chock-full of things that are good for your body and high level thoughts and perspectives are very good for a hungry mind.
+Organic food is chock-full of things that are good for your body and high level thought and perspective are very good for a hungry mind.

 The world is rapidly declining.
 One of the most important indicators of this decline is human intelligence.
-As humans become less intelligent they become more violent, barbaric, harming themselves and others in countless ways – merely due to ignorance.
+As humans become less intelligent they become more violent and barbaric, harming themselves and others in countless ways, merely due to ignorance.
 The average IQ for 2011 was calculated to be 88.54.
 By 2025 it’s projected to be significantly lower.
 The decline has been extremely rapid and many researchers are struggling to pinpoint the largest causes for the decline.

 The worst part of intellectual decline is when once smart nations become less intelligent.
 The intelligent nations on this planet have driven prosperity, freedom, human rights and almost everything we consider good.
 Intelligent nations have brought the enormous revolutions in technology and culture that have produced the ‘modern’ age.
 As these nations decline, they can no longer lead or even sustain the gains made previously.
 So the preservation of high intelligence is the biggest threat to the world – bar none.
 Climate change, ISIS and any other crisis becomes unsolvable if the world loses nations with high IQs.